检测到您已登录华为云国际站账号,为了您更好的体验,建议您访问国际站服务网站 https://www.huaweicloud.com/intl/zh-cn

 The online migration task uses a tenant IP address (Migration ECS displayed on the Basic Information page of the task.)
 If a whitelist is configured for the source or target instance, add the migration IP address to the whitelist or disable the whitelist.

 DCS Metrics Introduction This section describes DCS metrics reported to Cloud Eye as well as their namespaces and dimensions.
 You can use the Cloud Eye console or call APIs to query the DCS metrics and alarms.
-Different types of instances are monitored on different dimensions.
-Table
+Table 1 compares instance metrics.
+Table 1 Monitoring dimensions for different

 Ranking with DCS Overview Ranking is a function commonly used on web pages and apps.
 It is implemented by listing key-values in descending order.
 However, a huge number of concurrent operation and query requests can result in a performance bottleneck, significantly increasing latency